 The Department plans to repair and replace aged and deteriorated components of the training tower including roof, masonry work, and interior burn room components.
-Over the years, the repetitive use of this structure has caused a deleterious effect that once corrected will allow the Department to continue to train and make safer the firefighters of the City without any substantive impact on the operating budget.
+Over the years, the repetitive use of this structure has caused a deleterious effect that once corrected will allow the Department to continue to train safely without any substantive impact on the operating budget.